Configuration

 Warning

-The direct search mode may not work on Confluence Server/DC instances.
+The direct search mode may not work on Confluence Data Center instances.
 For these cases, Confluence may report the following error:

 (Not Implemented; 500)